Skip to content

 return 0;

-}The stack's downside is also obvious: limited space.
-On Linux, the default stack size is typically 8 MB (you can check this with ulimit -s), and on Windows, it's usually 1 MB.
+The stack's downside is equally obvious: limited space.
+On Linux, the default stack size is typically 8 MB (checkable with ulimit -s), and on Windows, it's usually 1 MB.
 This limit is more than enough for normal function calls, but two scenarios can easily blow past this upper bound.

-int arr[10000000];actually requires about 40 MB of stack space—far exceeding the default limit.
-The program will immediately segmentation fault on startup, without even having time to output an error message.
-If you need a large block of memory, please usestd::vectoror allocate on the heap.
+Pitfall Warning: Allocating large arrays on the stack is one of the most common mistakes beginners make.
+The seemingly innocent declaration int arr[10000000]; actually requires about 40 MB of stack space—far exceeding the default limit.
+The program will immediately segfault on startup, without even having time to output an error message.
+If you need a large block of memory, please use std::vector or allocate on the heap.

 There is also a less obvious scenario: in embedded systems, stack space is often much smaller (some RTOS task stacks are only a few KB).
 In such cases, even ordinary local arrays (like char buf[512];) can become hidden dangers.
 Therefore, we should build a habit when writing code: for data structures exceeding a few hundred bytes, prioritize heap or static allocation instead of defaulting to the stack.

-newon the heap, which throws an exception or returnsnullptr, a stack overflow gives no such grace.
+Pitfall Warning: Unlike a failed new on the heap, which throws an exception or returns nullptr, a stack overflow gives no such grace.
 When the operating system detects a stack overflow, it directly sends a SIGSEGV signal, and the program terminates immediately.
 There is no opportunity for graceful handling.
-When debugging, you can only rely on post-mortem analysis of a core dump or adding counter guards at the recursion entry point.
+During debugging, your only options are post-mortem analysis of a core dump or adding a counter guard at the recursion entry point.

 Heap Memory—The Free but Dangerous Wilderness

-The heap is the largest available memory region in a program—theoretically, it can expand to the maximum value allowed by the operating system (at the TB level on 64-bit systems).
+The heap is the largest available memory region in a program—theoretically, it can expand to the maximum value allowed by the operating system (on the TB scale on 64-bit systems).
 When you request memory using new or malloc, the allocator finds a suitably sized block on the heap and returns it to you.
 This block will persist until you explicitly release it (using delete or free).
 This storage method, where the programmer manually controls the lifetime, is called dynamic storage duration.

 The heap's flexibility comes at a cost.
 The allocator needs to maintain data structures like free lists or buddy systems to track which regions are occupied and which are free.
 Every new requires executing a search algorithm to find a block of the right size, and every delete requires executing merge operations to prevent memory fragmentation.
 This management overhead makes heap allocation orders of magnitude slower than stack allocation.
-Furthermore, frequently allocating and freeing blocks of different sizes leads to memory fragmentation—even if the total free space is sufficient, the free blocks might be carved into a large number of discontinuous small fragments, making it impossible to satisfy larger allocation requests.
+Furthermore, frequently allocating and freeing blocks of different sizes leads to memory fragmentation—even if the total free space is sufficient, the free blocks might be carved into a large number of discontinuous small fragments, unable to satisfy larger allocation requests.
 This is why high-performance systems use custom allocators or memory pools to bypass the default heap allocation mechanism.

 #include <iostream>